davidyakobovitch/data_science_standards/readme.md

 3. Data Science Workflow
 - What Null/Alternative Hypothesis are you testing against?
   - Does X Predict Y?
 (I.e., Distinct groups, key components, outliers)
-- What is the response that is important for you to measure?
+- What is the response column/predictor that is important for you to measure?
 - What assumptions are important for you to assess and to benchmark?
 - What solutions would you like to deliver against?
-- What benchmarks are you looking to automate?
+- How will you measure your benchmarks and their performance drift over time (I.e., Automate jobs/predictive monitoring)?
 - What alternative questions would you like to explore and provide solutions?
 - What analytics and insights would you like to discover from your data? - What types of graphics or machine learnings would you like to discover?
 - What is the business case for your project?